 Catchments and off-site effects

-All stormwater systems must provide for the management of stormwater runoff from within the land being developed together with any runoff from upstream catchments.
-Upstream flood levels must not be increased by any downstream development unless the designer demonstrates that any increase will have minor impact on the upstream properties.
+All stormwater systems must provide for the management of stormwater runoff for the full contributing catchment, that is, runoff from within the land being developed together with any runoff from upstream catchments.
+Flood levels must not be increased by any development unless the designer demonstrates that any increase will have minor impact on adjacent properties.
+Furthermore, development must not obstruct or divert stormwater overland flowpaths or result in changed stormwater drainage patterns on adjacent land in different ownership.

 The outcome of development must be that the design of the stormwater system avoids adverse scour, erosion and sediment deposition on land, property and the beds of stormwater receiving water bodies, adverse flooding of land, property and stormwater receiving bodies and adverse effects on aquatic ecosystems.